cgrant/cgrant/README.md

 So glad you stumbled on this awesome goldmine of technical expertise.

 While I've had the honor of working at some great places, all the contents in these repos are my personal opinions and contributions.
-Nothing in here reflects any relationship to my current or previous employers.
+Nothing in here reflects any relationship to my current, previous employers, or other entities.
 Sooo.. take it with a grain of salt 😄